 • Intermediate School Martes Social

 ¡Buenos Días!
-Martes Social is a Spanish language and culture enrichment club open to all interested Intermediate School students on select Tuesday mornings.
-Students share breakfast, are encouraged to use their Spanish language skills and learn new vocabulary as they celebrate aspects of their cultural studies together.
+Martes Social is a Spanish language and culture enrichment club.
+Students share breakfast, use their Spanish language skills and learn new vocabulary as they celebrate aspects of their cultural studies together.

 • Intermediate School Pride Alliance

-Any 3rd–5th grader who is interested in supporting equity for all, regardless of sexual orientation, gender preference or adherence to stereotypical gender roles is invited to participate.
-This group uses articles in the news, videos, discussions and activities to raises awareness, center and amplify the individual and collective realities, narratives and experiences of people within the Gay, Lesbian, Bisexual, Transgender or Questioning/Queer (LGBTQ+) communities.
-Pride Alliance strives to ensure a safe and inclusive school for LGBTQ+ students, in part by using and promoting positive and inclusive language.
+This group uses articles in the news, videos, discussions and activities to raises awareness, center and amplify the individual and collective realities, narratives and experiences of people within the lesbian, gay, bisexual, transgender or questioning/queer (LGBTQ+) communities.

 • Middle School Asian and Asian-American Affinity Alliance

-Any 6th, 7th or 8th grader who self-identifies as Asian or Asian-American may participate.
-This affinity group aims to celebrate the plethora of distinct Asian cultures present in our middle school.
-Attendance for participants is entirely optional, and self-identification is up to each individual.
-The purpose of this Affinity Group is to provide Middle School students with support, information and safe space to express one’s shared experiences as they engage in the process of developing their own identities and consider the role of how their racial, ethnic identities and/or nationality plays a role in that process.
-And often, students simply get together, get to know one another, have lunch and have fun.
+This group aims to celebrate the plethora of distinct Asian cultures in our Middle School and provide support, information and a dedicated time and space to express one’s shared experiences as they engage in the process of developing their own identities and consider the role of how their racial, ethnic identities and/or nationality plays a role in that process.

 • Middle School Black Heritage Affinity Group